signalfx/tracing-examples/profiling/docs/01_getting_started.md

 To verify that the service is working, visit http://localhost:9090.
 You should be met with The Door Game intro screen.
-Play through a couple of times to get the feel for the application flow.
+Play through a couple of times to get the feel for the application flow... and then play many times to ensure there are enough spans to create usable Profiling data...

 Good luck!

 ### Confirm spans are being ingested